 I’m not outgoing.

-Don't get me wrong, I enjoy having a crew to hang out with, hit the bars with and bounce shit off of, but I am also very comfortable with being alone.
+Don’t get me wrong, I enjoy having a crew to hang out with, hit the bars with and bounce things off of, but I am also very comfortable with being alone.

 I’ve always been that way.